Welcome to Novaread.

 • Why are educational assessments important?

 Navigating the educational journey for your child can be challenging when you find yourself confronted with more questions than answers.
 As children engage with the demands of the classroom, they are called upon to employ a set of foundational skills, primarily revolving around literacy, math, and language.
-Literacy: encompasses the ability to process written language, […]
+The Three Core Skill Areas Educational Assessments Evaluate […]

 Read More